 - 2 tablespoons canola oil or melted cooled coconut oil*

 - 1 teaspoon baking soda

 - 1 1/2 cups white whole wheat flour

-- 3/4 semi-sweet chocolate chips or chopped dark chocolate
+- 3/4 cup semisweet chocolate chips or chopped dark chocolate (optional)

-- Place rack in the center of your oven and preheat the oven to 350 degrees F. Lightly grease an 8 x 4-inch loaf pan with baking spray and set aside.
+- Place the rack in the center of your oven and preheat the oven to 350 degrees F. Lightly grease an 8 x 4-inch loaf pan with nonstick spray and set aside.

-*If using coconut oil, be sure all of the ingredients are at room temperature and the coconut oil as cooled, or it will re-solidify when it touches the cold ingredients.
+- *If using coconut oil, be sure all of the ingredients are at room temperature and the coconut oil has cooled, or it will resolidify when it touches the cold ingredients.

-To bake this recipe as 12 muffins instead of in a loaf pan, lightly grease a standard muffin tin, then divide the batter evenly between the cups.
-Bake at 350 degrees for 20 to 22 minutes, until a toothpick inserted in the center comes out clean and the muffins spring back lightly when touched.
+- TO MAKE MUFFINS: To bake this recipe as 12 muffins instead of in a loaf pan, lightly grease a standard muffin tin, then divide the batter evenly among the cups.
+Bake at 350 degrees F for 20 to 22 minutes, until a toothpick inserted in the center comes out clean and the muffins spring back lightly when touched.

 - TO STORE: Store bread at room temperature in an airtight storage container lined with paper towels for up to 1 week.